-For these ratios, the first number is the percentage of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything that constitutes the payment.
+For these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything.

-The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt.
-For purposes of this ratio, debt includes payments on credit cards, vehicle payments, child support, etcetera.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt together.
+Recurring debt includes auto/boat payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our Mortgage Loan Pre-Qualification Calculator.
+If you'd like to run your own numbers, we offer a Loan Qualifying Calculator.

-Don't forget these are only guidelines.
-We'd be happy to help you pre-qualify to help you determine how large a mortgage loan you can afford.
+Don't forget these ratios are only guidelines.
+We'd be thrilled to pre-qualify you to determine how large a mortgage you can afford.

 Atlantic Financial Services can walk you through the pitfalls of getting a mortgage.
 Call us at (732) 969-9300.